 With 130 horsepower to play with it will not compete with current litrebikes but will certainly keep them in sight below 130 mph, as with the GSX-R750 you can give it full beans without having to worry about insane wheelies slowing you down.

 With that in mind, the GSX-R750 can accelerate from 0-60 mph in a fraction over 3 seconds at only 3.13 seconds.
 0-100km/h in only 3.21 seconds.

 In first gear is long on the GSX-R750, so the engine rpm has to be kept above 9000 rpm with good clutch slip to avoid bogging down.

 Hooking second gear the GSX-R750 sill charges hard and accomplishes 0-100 mph in a litrebike matching time of 5.75 seconds.

-First and second gear are quite far apart so acceleration could be improved slightly if they were a bit closer, but any negatives can be minimised if you take the GSX-R750 right before the limiter before changing into second to ensure that as you land in second gear you do not drop out of where the GSX-R750 makes peak thrust.
+First and second gear is quite far apart so acceleration could be improved slightly if they were a bit closer, but any negatives can be minimized if you take the GSX-R750 right before the limiter before changing into second to ensure that as you land in second gear you do not drop out of where the GSX-R750 makes peak thrust.

 0-200km/h for the GSX-R750 takes only 8 seconds flat which is only a little behind some of the fastest Supercars such as the McLaren 720S or Ferrari La Ferrari.